 - 1. After an oral examination, the examiner will assess the examination immediately and provide the student afterwards with the relevant signed exam sheet. - 2.
 The examiner will mark a written examination within ten working days after the day on which it was taken, and will provide the Faculty's Administration Office with the necessary details for registration of the result in Progress. - 3.
+In the event of unforeseen circumstances, as a result of which the period of ten working days is not reasonably feasible, this period can be extended by a maximum of five working days.
+The programme director/programme management must grant permission for this.
+Extending the term is not possible in Block 2b. - 4.
 The examiner will mark a paper which is submitted in time within fifteen working days after the deadline of submission, unless the examiner and the student have made other arrangements.
-The examiner will provide the Faculty's Administration Office with the necessary details for written confirmation of the result to be sent to the student. - 4.
-If an examination is taken in a form other than oral or written, the Board of Examiners will determine in advance how and when the student will receive written confirmation of the result. - 5.
-The exam sheet stating the results of an examination will inform students of their right of inspection, as stipulated in Article 4.11.1, as well as their right to appeal - 6.
+The examiner will provide the Faculty's Administration Office with the necessary details for written confirmation of the result to be sent to the student. - 5.
+If an examination is taken in a form other than oral or written, the Board of Examiners will determine in advance how and when the student will receive written confirmation of the result. - 6.
+The written confirmation of the result of an examination will inform students of their right of inspection, as stipulated in Article 4.16.1, as well as their right to appeal - 7.
 Students can lodge an appeal against the results of an examination with the Central Portal for the Legal Protection of Student Rights (CLRS) within 6 weeks of the date on which the result was announced.